Earn Your Administrative Services Credential and Become a Leader in K-12 Schools

 The Preliminary Administrative Services Credential or Internship Credential (PASC) program prepares candidates for administrative responsibilities in a variety of educational settings and contexts.
 Prospective administrators gain a strong conceptual knowledge of how students learn and the leadership and management actions necessary to support student learning through examining best leadership practices and school policies.
 Embedded field experiences allow candidates to engage in hands-on learning, applying the knowledge and skills from their courses to their school environment.

-Most students complete the Preliminary Administrative Services Credential or Internship Credential (PASC) with the M.A. in Educational Leadership in a combined program also offered at APU in an on-campus or online format.
+Most students complete the Preliminary Administrative Services Credential or Internship Credential (PASC) with the M.A. in Educational Leadership in a combined program also offered at APU in an online format.

 - If you have your master's degree, serve as an administrator while completing your credential through the internship credential program.